We have moved!

 You’ll be prompted to log in - Use the same credentials as you use for Umbraco Cloud.

-Now you have an exact copy of your Umbraco Cloud environment locally.
+Now you have an exact copy of your Umbraco Cloud environment that you can run locally.

-We like to use Microsoft WebMatrix or Visual Studio Code when working locally, but you can use Visual Studio or another development tool or web server of course.
-When you run your local site for the first time you’ll be prompted to restore your site's content.
+We like to use Visual Studio Code when working locally, but you can use Visual Studio or any other development tool or web server.
+When you run your local site for the first time, you’ll be prompted to restore your site's content.
 Wait until this process completes as it also creates the local SqlCE database for your site.

 That's it!
-Now you can work with your site locally just as with any other Umbraco site.
+Now you can work with your site locally as you would with any other Umbraco site.
 You can create content, add media, even create your own custom code.
 When you're ready to deploy your changes make sure to have a look at the deployments documentation.

-Note: If you have more than "a few" media items see our recommendations for working with media in Umbraco Cloud.
+If you have multiple media items see our recommendations for working with Media in Umbraco Cloud.